- Around NYC

 The University issued laptops come complete with everything needed to connect to the St. John's network.
 For more information, students can contact the Office of Information Technology at 718-990-5000.

 Campus Dining offers students a number of dining options and healthy choices.
-The most popular place to dine is Montigoris Dining Hall, an all-you-can-eat facility conveniently located in the center of the Queens campus.
+Montgoris Dining Hall is an all-you-care-to-eat facility conveniently located in the center of the Queens campus.
 Here, you can help yourself to an assortment of fresh food, including grilled specials, pasta, Asian dishes, salads, sandwiches and enticing entrees.
 Find out more about the Meal Plan options at St. John's.

 Safety and Security

-A security desk is located in the lobby of each residence hall, which is staffed 24 hours a day to ensure the safety and identification of those entering and leaving the building.
-It is mandatory that each time residents enter a building they must swipe and show their StormCard at the front desk.
+A security desk is located in the lobby of each residence hall, which is staffed 24 hours a day, 7 days a week, to ensure the safety and identification of those entering and leaving the building.
+Each time a resident enters a building, students present their StormCard at the front desk.
+Commuter students must be accompanied by their residential host, show their storm card, and sign-in to the building.
 Every room is equipped with state-of-the art life protection systems, including fire sprinklers.
 St. John’s also has its own on-campus security force, which is in direct contact with the New York Fire Department and the New York Police Department.
 Additionally, emergency call boxes are always nearby.
-Contact the Public Safety office at 718-990-6281.
+To contact the Public Safety office, call 718-990-6281 or 718-990-5252 in the event of an emergency.

 Laundry and Vending Machines

-Each hall offers residents free access to washers and dryers, located in the basement.
-If a washer or dryer malfunctions, please inform your residence hall staff immediately.
+Each hall offers residents free access to washers and dryers, located in the basement of the building.
+If a washer or dryer malfunctions, please inform your residence hall staff immediately or Contact ASI at 1-800-734-8851, or visit http://servicerequest.coinmach.com/.
 Vending machines are also located in the basement and in some lounges of each residence hall.

 The cleanliness of the residence halls is very important to all residents and staff.
 Housekeeping is responsible for the cleanliness of the common areas of the building (e.g., hallways, lounges, stairwells).
-Residents are responsible for the cleaning of their own suites/rooms.
-As a community member, you have the right and responsibility to help keep our residence halls clean and attractive.You also have the opportunity to report concerns about cleanliness through your residence hall staff.
+Residents are responsible for the cleaning of their own suites/rooms, including their bathrooms.
+As a community member, you have the right and responsibility to help keep your residence hall clean and orderly. .You also have the opportunity to report concerns about cleanliness to your residence hall staff.
 Ongoing concerns about the condition of common area facilities should be reported promptly to your Residence Director.

 Exercise and Recreational Sports